Best Cheap Car Insurance for Drivers With Bad Credit

 blueCheck icon

-Insurance companies use your credit score to predict claim likelihood and payment reliability.
+Insurance companies use your credit score to predict how likely you are to file a claim and whether you'll pay on time.
 Lower credit scores result in higher premiums because insurers view these drivers as higher risk.

 Best Cheap Car Insurance for Drivers With Bad Credit

-GEICO offers the best affordable car insurance for drivers with bad credit, averaging $1,150 annually or $96 monthly.
+GEICO offers the best affordable car insurance for drivers with bad credit, averaging $1,150 a year or $96 a month.
 Bad credit increases premiums because insurers consider these drivers at higher risk, but affordable options exist.

 Geico$96$1,150